ConSol/sakuli/docs/sakuli-api.md

 - range `number` - of pixels

-**Returns**:  - a new Region that is defined on the left the current region’s top border with a height of range number of pixels.
+**Returns**:  - a new Region that is defined on the left the current region’s left border with a width of range number of pixels.
 <a name="Region.right"></a>
 ##Region.right(range)
 **Params**

 - range `number` - of pixels

-**Returns**:  - a new Region that is defined on the right the current region’s top border with a height of range number of pixels.
+**Returns**:  - a new Region that is defined on the right the current region’s right border with a width of range number of pixels.
 <a name="Region.setH"></a>
 ##Region.setH(height)
 set the height, based form the upper left corner downsides